Solid deuterium surface degradation at ultracold neutron sources: Introduction

-In this paper we report measurements of the UCN intensity decrease observed at accelerator driven solid D$_2$-based UCN sources under continuous operation.
+In this paper we report measurements of the UCN intensity decrease observed at accelerator-driven sD$_2$ based UCN sources under continuous operation.
 Observations at the PSI UCN source, discussed in detail in the next section, suggest that the deterioration of the UCN yield is due to surface effects.
 All indications point to the growth of frost layers on the top surface which subsequently impede the transmission of UCN.
-These findings are supported by the visual offline inspection of sD$_2$ surfaces under a heat pulse operation at the NCSU UCN facility~\cite{Korobkina2007}.
+These findings are supported by the visual offline inspection of sD$_2$ surfaces under a heat pulse operation at the North Caroline State University (NSCU) UCN facility~\cite{Korobkina2007}.
 The UCN transport simulation in Sec.~\ref{simulation-psi} strongly supports this interpretation of the observed UCN intensity decrease.